 Dr Ross Wanless

 Ross graduated with a BSc in Zoology from UCT in 1992.
-Since then he has worked as a Scientific Observer for South Africa's Patagonian Toothfish longline fishery observer programme.
-He has also worked as a Scientific Officer at the Avian Demography Unit, with John Cooper and BirdLife International's Seabird Conservation Programme, which included creating and maintaining the project website.
+He then worked as a Scientific Observer for South Africa's Patagonian Toothfish longline fishery observer programme.
+He also worked as a Scientific Officer at the Avian Demography Unit, with John Cooper and BirdLife International's Seabird Conservation Programme, which included creating and maintaining the project website.
 Ross completed his BSc Honours at UCT in 1998 with distinction.
 He was then invited to join a small team that spent three months researching and monitoring seabirds and seals on the remote sub-Antarctic island of Bouvet in 1998/1999.
 In April 1999 he joined the Fitz for his Masters with Prof. Phil Hockey.
 Ross conducted a highly successful reintroduction of the flightless Aldabra Rail in the Seychelles and graduated in June 2002, again with distinction.
 He did an eight-month internship with the US-based Island Conservation in 2002/2003, working on several island restoration projects in the US and northwest Mexico.
 He then returned to the Fitz to undertake a PhD study on the impacts of introduced house mouse on the endemic seabirds at Gough Island, under Prof. Peter Ryan.
 He graduated in December 2007, winning the medal for the best PhD thesis in the Science Faculty during 2007.
 His thesis took 3rd place in an international thesis competition run by the United Nations Environmental Programme and the Convention on Migratory Species.

-Ross was appointed an honorary research associate in August 2009.
-He has supervised Vivian Barquete (PhD), Dominic Rollinson (PhD) and Jenny Roberts (MSc) and Craig Harding (MSc CB).
+Ross was appointed an Honorary Research Associate in August 2009.
+He co-supervised Vivian Barquete (PhD), Dominic Rollinson (PhD), Jenny Roberts (MSc) and Craig Harding (MSc CB).
 Ross also co-supervised (with Peter) Tim Reid's postdoctoral work on marine Important Bird Areas.
-Support for research on African Penguins is in the form of funding for Lorien Pichegru and the Animal Demography Unit's Fitsum Gabresellasie.
-Ross regularly writes articles of ornithological interest for popular publications and is a contributing author for the new Robert’s Birds of Southern Africa.
+Support for research on African Penguins is in the form of funding for several post-doctoral researchers.
 His research interests include conservation and ecology of island systems, seabird ecology, stable light isotope applications in conservation, and evolutionary biology.